k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 ## Overview

-Fabric Catalog is a tool designed to organize all data assets within a company's data landscape.
-It facilitates metadata discovery, classification, PII indication and calculation of various data quality metrics of all entities of a data source.
+Fabric Catalog is a tool designed to organize all data assets across a company's data landscape.
+It facilitates metadata discovery, classification, PII indication and the calculation of various data quality metrics for all entities within a data source.

-Sometimes the company's data assets are stored in files rather than in a data base and this data should be protected due to privacy laws.
+Sometimes, a company's data assets are stored in files rather than in a database, and this data must be protected due to privacy laws.

 For example, files containing sensitive data arrive periodically to a predefined filesystem interface.
 Before they are utilized for the business purposes, it is essential to identify and mask any sensitive data these files might contain.

-Starting V8.3 Fabric enables building a Catalog based on files.
+Starting in V8.3, Fabric enables building a Catalog based on files.
 Discovery can be performed using:

 * Metadata definition, such as JSON schema or AVRO schema files.
 * Sample files containing data.

 The Crawler framework, used for file cataloging, employs a generic mechanism that is independent of specific file types.
 The Crawler expects to get an input in a predefined format.
-Since the files might have various structures (based on each project's business needs), the Cataloging of files solution requires  creating Broadway flows and attaching them to the interface.
+Since files might have various structures (based on each project's business needs), the Cataloging of files solution requires  creating Broadway flows and attaching them to the interface.
 Then are run-time these flows are invoked by the Crawler upon running the Discovery job on the given interface.

-These flows define mapping and transformation rules from file to Catalog metadata, converting the specific file format (their schema definition and/or the sample files) to the Catalog’s standard structure: data platform, schema(s), dataset(s), fields and their properties.
+These flows define mapping and transformation rules from file to Catalog metadata, converting the specific file format (their schema definition and/or the sample files) into the Catalog’s standard structure: data platform, schema(s), dataset(s), fields and their properties.

 Once the Catalog structure is built, the plugins pipeline is executed, in the same way as running discovery over any other data source.